MohawkRaphaelT/game10003-2d-game-template/README.md

 # 2D Game Template
-A 2D game template for Visual Studio using for Mohawk College's <ins>*GAME 10033 Game Development Foundations*</ins> course.
+A 2D game template for Visual Studio built for Mohawk College's <ins>*GAME 10003 Game Development Foundations*</ins> course with the goal to a beginner-friendly 2D game programming environment.

 ## Template File